1065353767/FGO_Bluetooth_Assistant/README.md

 # FGO_Bluetooth_Assistant
 This is the V2.0 ver game assitant for Fate Grand Order (IOS &amp; Android both suitable)

 To lunch this program, all you need to do is to buy a bluebooth mouse module(about 40RMB / 6USD / 800JPY).
 You don't need to install any third party software on your phone.
-(Make sure that your system is ios13 or later, Android user need Android3.0 or later)
+No need to jailbreak or root your phone.(Make sure that your system is ios13 or later, Android user need Android3.0 or later)

 If you don't know how to connect a bluebooth mouse with your phone, just Google it!

+I know that in Japan, it's not allowed to use a PC simulator to play FGO, but this programm use the phone's own function to realize automatic play.
+It's time to liberate your hands and time!

 Since I'm a FGO player of Chinese server, all the image template is Chinese ver.
 For player in other country, you need to make template by yourself.

+The following is the instruction of this programme, you can use translate webpage to read them.

 ## 一.概述
 ### 文件概述：